|

 over a 100 miles that first day and ran out of gas on the Long Island Expressway coming

 home that night.
-I pulled over trying to figure out why my brand new bike
+I had to pull over and try to figure out why my brand

-had stopped.
-It took a while for me to realize that since I had put in
+new bike had stopped.
+It took a while for me to realize that since I

 Tank detail - Cycle Guide - March 1968 |